dropfred/js-toys/README.md

 ## nbody

 Mesmerizing N-body toy simulation.
-Press z to restart, r to change the rendering mode, and c to clear the screen while keeping the current state.
+Press z to restart with a new random set, r to change the rendering mode, and c to clear the screen while keeping the current set.
 Depending of your computer, you may need to reduce the number of bodies.

 ## gravity